 After you’ve eliminated or reduced the majority of your debts, you can start building better long-term habits, to keep your credit score inching higher and prevent another disaster:

 - Pay everything you can on time.
 Never take on more credit card debt than you can feasibly handle, and pay all of your bills on time.
-If you set up automated reminders when establishing better payment habits, keep them on, and do your best to never miss a payment.
+Set up automated reminders when establishing better payment habits.
+Keep them on, and do your best to never miss a payment.

 - Keep a good mix of credit.
 You might be tempted to close out your credit cards if you’ve been frustrated by credit card debt in the past.
 However, it’s better to keep those accounts open.
 Keep a good mix of credit, and use those lines of credit on an occasional basis so the activity can contribute to your new credit score.
 Good sources of debt, like student loans and mortgages, can get you something truly valuable and give you payments you can use to build your score at the same time.

 - Establish an emergency fund.
-Many people end up in debt because they can’t afford to pay for an emergency, such as a car repair or a medical bill.
-Proactively prevent this by creating an emergency fund of several thousand dollars, or a few months of expenses, and only tap into it when you really need it (replacing it as soon as the emergency is over).
+Many people end up in debt because they can’t afford to pay for an emergency, such as a medical bill.
+Proactively prevent this by creating an emergency fund of several thousand dollars, or a few months of expenses.
+Only tap into it when you really need it (replacing it as soon as the emergency is over).
 That way, you can avoid going into more debt, and make your finances more consistent.

 - Check your credit score periodically.
 You can check your credit score for free once a year, but you can also get your credit score for a low rate from other providers.
-Checking your credit score won’t affect your credit much, but it’s still not something you should do weekly, or even monthly (especially considering your score won’t change that fast).
-That said, it’s good to keep an eye on your score to check for inaccuracies and see how it’s progressing—so consider checking in once or twice a year to monitor your progress.
+Checking your credit score won’t affect your credit much.
+It’s still not something you should do weekly, or even monthly (especially considering your score won’t change that fast).
+That said, it’s good to keep an eye on your score to check for inaccuracies and see how it’s progressing.
+Consider checking in once or twice a year to monitor your progress.

-Damaged credit doesn’t mean you have to give up a reasonable lifestyle, and it doesn’t mean there’s no hope for your financial future.
-It may take months, or in some cases years, to get your credit score back in good order, but your efforts will be worth it whenever you apply for a loan, make a major purchase, or attempt to make a major life change.
+Damaged credit doesn’t mean you have to give up a reasonable lifestyle.
+It doesn’t mean there’s no hope for your financial future.
+It may take months, or in some cases years, to get your credit score back in good order.
+However, your efforts will rewarded whenever taking out loan, make a major purchase, or make a major life change.